ATTAINING TO THE OUT-RESURRECTION (EXCERPT OF STUDY GUIDE FOR THE BOOK OF PHILIPPIANS)

 And then the entire Wife of the Lamb as the glorious holy city, at the end of the thousand-year Kingdom Age:

-And there came unto me one of the seven angels which had the seven vials full of the seven last plagues, and talked with me, saying, Come hither, I will shew thee the bride, the Lamb’s wife (Revelation 21:9).
+Then one of the seven angels who had the seven bowls filled with the seven last plagues came to me and talked with me, saying, “Come, I will show you the bride, the Lamb’s wife.”
+(Revelation 21:9)